mcosovic/JuliaGrid.jl/docs/src/tutorials/dcOptimalPowerFlow.md

 𝚯ₗₘ = [system.branch.voltage.minDiffAngle system.branch.voltage.maxDiffAngle]
 ```

-To retrieve this inequality constraint from the model and access the corresponding variable, you can use the following code:
+To retrieve this inequality constraint from the model and access the corresponding variable, we can use:
 ```@repl DCOptimalPowerFlow
 print(analysis.constraint.voltage.angle)
 ```